 Some frameworks give you a solid set of classes, but little or no default project organization, leaving you to fend for yourself on each project you create, and spend time wiring up framework classes that should just work together.
 Others provide you with great organizational conventions, but no way to break out of those conventions if you need to, and too often, no way to override or replace core framework classes.

-li3 is the first framework to give you the best of both worlds, without compromising either.
-In fact, li3's API is intentionally designed to allow you to "grow out of" the framework and into your own custom code over the course of your application's lifecycle, if your needs require.
+li₃ is the first framework to give you the best of both worlds, without compromising either.
+In fact, the framework's API is intentionally designed to allow you to "grow out of" the framework and into your own custom code over the course of your application's lifecycle, if your needs require.

-li3 also complies with PSR-0, the PHP 5.3 namespacing standard, allowing you to easily integrate other PHP 5.3 standard libraries and frameworks with li3 applications, and vice-versa.
+The framework also complies with PSR-4, the PHP namespacing standard, allowing you to easily integrate other PHP standard libraries and frameworks with your applications, and vice-versa.

 li₃ gives you full control over your application, from filters to dynamically modify framework internals, to dynamic dependencies to extend and replace core classes with application or plugin classes, to heavy use of adapter-oriented configurations, to make it seamless to move between different technologies and options.

 Every component of the framework stack is replaceable through the robust plugin architecture.
 Swap out the default ORM / ODM implementation for Doctrine 2 or PHP ActiveRecord.
 Don't like the templating?
 Use Twig, Mustache, or roll your own.